aliuosio/AssemblyService/README.md

 * ~~display block assembly service in modal field~~
 * only show modal if the assembly service for the current product has not been added to cart
 * ~~show image for assembly service~~
-* exclude the custon option postcode from verification so it can be added to cart
+* !!! exclude the custon option postcode from verification so it can be added to cart !!!
+* add new row and edit in admin grid
+* add assembly service on ad to cart
+* check if all five digits have been entered to postcode
 * create unit test
 * create integration tests